rfenters95/CS-330-Projects/README.md

 - Cycle the power button from red to green in 16 even steps.
 Show each<br>
 color for 1 second.

-- If the left bumper is pressed, light the robot's Check Robot LED while<br>
+- While cycling, if the left bumper is pressed, light the robot's Check Robot LED while<br>
 the bumper is depressed.

-- If the right bumper is pressed, light the robot's Debris LED while the<br>
+- While cycling, if the right bumper is pressed, light the robot's Debris LED while the<br>
 bumper is depressed.

+**Note checking and responding to bumpers should not disrupt 1 second timer**.

 <br>